 Our energy price comparison calculator is wholly owned and managed by us and our team based in the UK.
 It uses information about your current energy supply arrangements to identify or calculate your average annual energy usage.
-It then uses this annual usage figure to calculate comparative quotes for all available products available to you so you can easily compare these with your current deal.
+It then uses this annual usage figure to calculate comparative quotes for all available products available to you so you can easily compare these with your current gas and electricity tariff.
 All calculations are fully impartial and are calculated on a true like-for-like basis.

 From your address we identify the region of the country in which you live and filter out the range of tariffs available to you because energy suppliers have different prices in different regions.
 NOTE: There are 14 different regions in the UK known as PES regions each carrying their own set of rates/prices for any given tariff.
 Imagine the costs to provide power in the Scottish Highlands (long cables to a few spread out properties) compared to the costs to provide power in London to thousands of properties in one block of flats.